BrouetteBleue/strapi-pdf-designer-5/README.md

 [Strapi-plugin-email-designer](https://www.npmjs.com/package/strapi-plugin-email-designer/v/1.1.2)

 ## Requirement :
-You need a node version between 20.x.x and a Strapi version >= 5.0.0
+You need a node version +18 and a Strapi v5 project

+## Version

+The plugin structure from strapi v5 is way different from the v4, so this plugin is only compatible with v5 use the [Strapi-plugin-email-designer](https://www.npmjs.com/package/strapi-plugin-email-designer/v/1.1.2) for v4

 ## Installation